 - Play with Display: With a small living room, avoid adding too much decor.
 A luscious plant or a painting above the mantel makes a lovely focal point or statement piece.
 Glass top tables, mirrors and sheer curtains also make a room appear larger and filled with light.

 Small Dining Room Decor

 A small dining room with the right layout, furniture and decor can seat a surprising number of dinner guests.
 Small dining sets, like neat, round tables paired with two or three chairs, make the most of open-plan studios and tiny eat-in kitchen nooks.
 You could also swap the chairs out for backless counter or bar stools to conserve more space.

 These small dining room ideas apply to homes without designated dining areas, too.
-If you're outfitting a studio apartment or dorm room, try adding a large coffee table to the center of the sitting area to serve as a makeshift dining table.
+If you're outfitting a studio apartment, try adding a large coffee table to the center of the sitting area to serve as an alternative.
 A nearby bar cart with a wine rack, cabinet space, shelves and casters makes a great substitute for large buffets and servers.

 Small Room Decor Ideas

 Once you've figured out your color palette and furniture, you can make a small room look bigger and more stylish with a few pieces of decor.
 While decorating small spaces includes personalizing the room's look and taking up as little space as possible, using the right placement strategy to avoid cluttering your space is important.

 Wall Decor for Small Spaces

 When it comes to wall decor, plot your layout with even spacing between pieces of similar sizes, colors and shapes to create a clean, cohesive look.
 For smaller items, arrange them in groups of three to five on a single wall to mimic the look of a gallery display and keep your small room walls looking neat and organized.